-- If you are able, immediately call the Department of Public Safety at 711 from a University phone or 315.443.2224 from any other phone (avoid using a cellular phone if possible) and provide the dispatcher with:

-- Your name

-- Your location

-- Your phone number

-- Details of the situation

-- Time you received the threat

-- Details of the threat

-- If you are not able to call DPS immediately, remain calm and attempt to obtain as much information as possible, and then contact DPS or 911.
+- Remain calm and attempt to obtain as much information from the caller as possible.
 Try to write down or remember:

-- Words used
+- Words the caller used

-- What the person said and wanted
+- What the caller wanted

-- The person/people/location referenced
+- Person the caller asked for

-- If the threat was received via phone, keep the caller on the line as long as possible.
+- Keep the caller on the line as long as possible.
 Listen for:

 - Tone and characteristics of the caller's voice

 - Your familiarity with the caller's voice

 - Gender/age of the caller's voice

 - Background noise

+- Call the Department of Public Safety (DPS) at 711 from a University phone or 443.2224 from any other phone (avoid using a cellular phone if possible) and provide the dispatcher with:

+- Your name

+- Your location

+- Your phone number

+- o Details of the situation

+- Time you received the call

-- Notify your supervisor/department head/Responsible Program Person
+- Notify your supervisor/department head

 - Look for anything unusual in your work area.
 DO NOT TOUCH ANYTHING UNUSUAL.
 If you spot something unusual, point it out to any responding Public Safety officer or Safety officer.

 - Follow all directions of the Public Safety officer or Safety officer responding to the scene.

 - If instructed to evacuate, move at least 500 feet away from the area (take your keys and personal belongings with you) and await further instructions from emergency personnel.

 - Do not re-enter the building until instructed by emergency personnel.